 It is essential that before a country considers substituting any of the reported alternatives, it ensures that the use is relevant to its national needs.
-A first step may be to contact the DNA in the country where the alternative has been reported (see addresses of DNAs in Annex 3).
+A first step may be to contact the designated national authority in the country where the alternative has been reported (see addresses of designated national authorities in Annex 3).
 It would then be necessary to determine the compatibility with national crop protection practices.

-Waste Disposal
+Waste disposal